Domain Generalization for Medical Image Analysis: A Review: Methods

-\phantomsection Distribution shifts in medical imaging can originate from the image reconstruction process, which converts raw data from imaging devices into visually interpretable or analyzable images.
-Consequently, an alternative approach is to train \parggg{using raw signals}.
-This methodology provides the advantage of manipulating data at a stage preceding numerous sources of domain-specific variation, including image reconstruction algorithms and scanner-specific parameters.
-Regarding MRI, we can use $k$-space data, the raw measurements taken during a scan before they are processed or reconstructed.
-Similarly, sinogram-space data, visual representations of X-ray projections, can also be used before the reconstruction of CT images.
-An investigation by Lee~\etal~\cite{lee2019machine} evaluated the efficacy of using sinogram-space data versus CT images.
-The results showed that the sinogram-space CNN outperformed the image-space CNN by approximately 3\% in terms of accuracy for the body part recognition downstream task.
-Furthermore, radiomics signature analysis can be conducted directly on raw image data, thereby circumventing the bias and variability introduced during the reconstruction process~\cite{gallardo2016normalizing}.
-These studies highlight the potential to apply domain generalization methods to raw image data, thus exploiting the latent information within instead of confining their application to the reconstructed image space.
-Frequency-based DG methods can be directly applied to $k$-space data, as the inverse Fourier transform of reconstructed MRI will result in $k$-space data.
-For example, Zakazov~\etal~\cite{zakazov2022feather} proposed a domain generalization method that operates on $k$-space data for brain segmentation tasks.
+\phantomsection Distribution shifts in medical imaging often arise from image reconstruction processes, which transform raw device data into interpretable images.
+An alternative is to train \parggg{using raw signals}, such as $k$-space data in MRI and sinogram-space data in CT, to circumvent domain-specific variations introduced by reconstruction algorithms and scanner parameters.
+Lee~\etal~\cite{lee2019machine} found that a sinogram-space CNN was about 3\% more accurate than an image-space CNN in body part recognition tasks, demonstrating the advantage of using sinogram-space data over CT images.
+Their findings, along with the potential for radiomics signature analysis on raw data~\cite{gallardo2016normalizing}, underscore the benefits of leveraging raw image data to bypass reconstruction biases.
+For example, Zakazov~\etal~\cite{zakazov2022feather} proposed a DG method that operates on $k$-space data for brain segmentation tasks.
 The proposed method transfers the contrast and structure-related features by swapping the low-frequency areas (\ie, center) of the target $k$-space data with that of the source $k$-space data.
-Zhang~\etal~\cite{zhang2022motion} approaches motion correction for brain MRI by training the model with synthesized motion-corrupted images.
-These motion-corrupted images are synthesized by corrupting the $k$-space data to contain frequencies representing different motion artifacts.
+Zhang~\etal~\cite{zhang2022motion} tackled motion correction in brain MRI by training their model on synthesized motion-corrupted images, which created by introducing motion artifacts into the $k$-space data.